 - Oklahoma School for the Blind, 877-229-7136, www.osb.k12.ok.us

-Upon request by a state or local education agency (LEA), a publisher may be willing to provide a digital file or grant permission to copy and scan materials for use by a particular student.
+Upon request by a state or LEA, a publisher may be willing to provide a digital file or grant permission to copy and scan materials for use by a particular student.
 Some publishers offer digital versions of instructional materials that can be purchased along with, or instead of, printed books.
 This can be very useful if the digital version contains the same information as the printed book rather than supplementary material.

 Some publishers have said that few educational agencies are asking for accessible materials for purchase, but that may be because people do not know that such materials exist.
 To increase the availability of AEM for purchase, school staff, and parents are encouraged to contact publishers to ask for accessible versions of textbooks that can be purchased.

 Although specialized formats are increasingly available through AMPs and commercial sources, many educators create their own accessible materials, or scan printed text and convert it into digital text using optical character recognition (OCR) software for adaptation.
 If an educator wishes to alter published materials, copyright law must be respected.
-(See Accessible Educational Materials & Law section for information about copyright law.)
+(See Accessible Educational Materials & Law for information about copyright law.)
 When in doubt, the safest approach is to ask permission from the publisher.
 An important point to note is that while technology to provide accessibility features is readily available, it remains the LEA's responsibility to ensure that an individual student is able to use and comprehend those materials using such technology.

 Local Education Agencies (LEAs) may acquire materials from a variety of other sources.
 The American Printing House (APH) maintains a database to assist in locating accessible formats of books.
 The Louis Database contains information on hundreds of thousands of titles available in specialized formats including audio, braille, digital text, and large print.

 Below are several commonly used sources of books in various formats.
 Files from these sources may not be accessible to all users.
 Some include features such as recorded human voices, synthesized speech, and navigation.
-The local education agency (LEA) is responsible for verifying accessibility of materials provided to students.
+The LEA is responsible for verifying accessibility of materials provided to students.

 - Amazon Kindle (e-books for purchase),